K-homological finiteness and hyperbolic groups: Uniformly summable K-cycles over the reduced group C*-algebra

 \subsection{Real uniform lattices}

 Let \(\G\) be a torsion-free uniform lattice in \(\SO(n,1)\).
-Then classes in $i^*\K^*(C^*_r\G)$ are $(n-1)^+$-summable over $\C\G$ when $n\geq 4$, respectively $p$-summable over $\C\G$ for every $p>2$, when $n=2,3$.
+Then classes in $i^*\K^*(\hi)$ are $(n-1)^+$-summable over $\C\G$ when $n\geq 4$, respectively $p$-summable over $\C\G$ for every $p>2$, when $n=2,3$.

-If $n$ is odd, then $\chi(\G)=0$ so $i^*\K^*(C^*_r\G)$ covers in fact all the K-homology of \(C^*_r\G\).
+If $n$ is odd, then $\chi(\G)=0$ so $i^*\K^*(\hi)$ covers in fact all the K-homology of \(C^*_r\G\).
 On the other hand, but still in this odd case, Kasparov shows in \cite{Kas1} that the \(\gamma\)-element for \(\SO(n,1)\) is represented by a Fredholm module in which the operator \(F\) is the phase of a degree $1$ elliptic operator on the sphere \(S^{n-1}\).
 Moreover, the unitary action of the group $\G$ commutes with $F$ modulo pseudodifferential operators of order $-1$ because the action is conformal (and so the operators $F$ and $gFg^{-1}$ have the same symbol).
 Hence the commutators \([g, F]\) have singular values satisfying $s_k\asymp k^{-1/(n-1)}$, that is, Kasparov's Fredholm module is $(n-1)^+$-summable over $\C\G$.
+Finally, Kasparov's equivariant Fredholm module supplies a reduced \(\gamma\)-element, that is, the group representations involved are weakly contained in the regular representation, since they factor through representations of \(C(S^{2n-1})\rtimes \G\), and \(\G\) acts amenably on \(S^{2n-1}\).